 If you're following the South Beach Diet lifestyle, you're most likely shopping for a wide variety of fresh, nutritious foods.
 To help streamline your visits to the grocery store, take along a shopping list of items you need to prepare your meals for the week.
 Having this list in hand will help keep you on track with your healthy shopping efforts.

-Remember that it’s also okay to be flexible when it comes to any sale items you know you’ll be able to use for upcoming meals.
+Remember that it’s okay to be flexible when it comes to any sale items you know you’ll be able to use for upcoming meals.
 While the perimeter of the store offers fresh produce, lean meats, low-fat dairy products, and frozen foods, don't forget to shop the center aisles too.
-There, you'll find other healthy items, like whole-grain cereals, breads, and pastas (Phase 2); extra-virgin olive and canola oils and vinegars; seasonings and condiments; and lower-sodium soups, canned beans, and other vegetables.
+There, you'll find other healthy items, like whole-grain cereals, breads, and pastas (Phase 2); extra-virgin olive and canola oils and vinegars; seasonings and condiments; and lower-sodium soups, canned beans, and other canned vegetables.